|

 MODE OF ACTION: A botanical fungicide. |

-before rotating to a fungicide with a different mode of action.
+COMMENTS: Make no more than two consecutive applications before rotating to a fungicide with a different mode of action.
 May not provide good control under all conditions. |

 UC IPM Pest Management Guidelines: Cucurbits